 Conclusion – Real Estate Investment Trusts (REITs)

 Because of the tax restrictions and required management imposed via Section 856, REITs are a relatively safe investment.
 However, the drawback is a limited upside potential for an increase in value for the stock due to the requirement to distribute the earnings to the shareholders.
 Remember the history for this type of investment; Congress’s goal is to allow smaller investors (individuals) the ability to invest in passive based real estate especially for larger more secure properties.
-So in exchange for the reduced tax implications, the investor’s upside potential is limited.
+In exchange for the reduced tax implications, the investor’s upside potential is limited.
 Act on Knowledge.